-I work with adults and couples on a wide range of issues, including:
+Working with adults on a wide range of issues, including:

 It is natural to feel nervous sometimes because it is a normal reaction to stress.
 However, when anxiety is not temporary but persists for long periods of time, it can severely impact your ability to function at school, work or social situations, especially if you cope by avoiding situations or experiences that make you anxious.
 We can help you uncover the underlying causes of your worries and fears and develop healthier coping mechanisms and problem-solving skills.

 Depression causes feelings of sadness, a loss of interest in activities you once enjoyed, and can decrease your ability to function at work and at home.
 Depression may have symptoms that range from relatively minor to severe and affects people both emotionally and physically.
 Psychotherapy can be effective because it can help you identify and work through the factors that may be triggering the depression, learn new skills to cope, and regain a sense of control and pleasure in life.

 Loss is an inevitable part of life, and grieving is how we move through the experience of significant loss.
 As time passes, most come to terms with their loss and learn to cope in their own ways.
 Others, however, struggle with grief for prolonged periods without improvement.
 If this is where you are at, together we can develop methods and strategies for coping with your loss and provide you with an avenue to discuss your feelings.

 Stress comes in many different forms and impacts the physical, emotional and mental health of individuals who experience stress in its chronic and short-term forms.
 Working together, we can identify the causes of stress in your life and develop effective strategies for stress management that focus on promoting a health-centered approach.